Humber College Institute of Technology & Advanced Learning

 As part of these strategic goals, Humber had been in communication with Onica regarding Amazon Web Services (AWS) capabilities in this area.
 They initially sought a Proof of Concept (PoC) to determine how the platform would work and to gain confidence in the approach of using cloud technologies, as they were looking to expand it to all of their campuses in the future.

 However, the global COVID-19 pandemic brought about social distancing directives from public health authorities.
 This led to the abrupt and complete shutdown of all Humber campuses serving over 30,000 full-time students, and Humber’s only academic application access was via 2,450 on-premises Windows workstations in dedicated physical locations.
-Due to the pandemic emergency, they suddenly needed an accelerated response solution to enable remote access to a portfolio of over 300 academic applications through any device, by any authorized user, in any location.
+Due to the pandemic, they suddenly needed an accelerated response solution to enable remote access to a portfolio of over 300 academic applications through any device, by any authorized user, in any location.

 Conscious of the impact any downtime in academic resource access would have on students, Onica and Humber were able to fast-track all internal processes so that Onica could resource the project before the end of that same day, thereby eliminating weeks of lag.
 Working with five representatives from Humber, Onica brought in a dedicated technical team to implement the project and help Humber students get back to learning as quickly as possible.
 Due to the unprecedented urgency and the availability of resources, Onica and Humber were able to work on the project at an accelerated pace.

-Once the goals for the project had been reviewed, a clear path forward was developed that utilized AWS’ business continuity solutions, specifically Amazon AppStream 2.0.
-Onica designed, tested, and implemented a production-grade Amazon AppStream 2.0 environment for Humber integrated with their on-premise data center.
+Once the goals for the project had been reviewed, a clear path forward was developed that utilized AWS’s business continuity solutions, specifically Amazon AppStream 2.0.
+Onica designed, tested, and implemented a production-grade Amazon AppStream 2.0 environment for Humber integrated with their on-premises data center.
 Amazon AppStream 2.0 was selected as the choice to deploy Windows-based applications on AWS as it provides per-application deployment, thus simplifying application distribution.

 Rapid Remote-Enablement, Virtualization, and Cost Savings